Schönbrunn Palace Tour

 Blue Chinese Salon

 The Blue Chinese Salon is steeped in history.
-The negotiations that led to the renunciation of the regency of King Francis I Stephen took place here on November 11, 1918 – a day now known as Republic Day.
+The negotiations that led to the renunciation of the regency of Emperor Charles I took place here on November 11, 1918 – a day now known as Republic Day.
 Previously, the Blue Chinese Salon served as the council chamber of Emperor Francis I Stephen.
 The paper wallpapers with blue floral motifs on a yellow background, which give the room its name, presumably date back to its first furnishing as Franz’s council chamber.

 Vieux Laque Room